Text file: Apple Macintosh text files

 Prior to the advent of macOS, the classic Mac OS system regarded the content of a file (the data fork) to be a text file when its resource fork indicated that the type of the file was "TEXT".
 Lines of classic Mac OS text files are terminated with CR characters.

 Being a Unix-like system, macOS uses Unix format for text files.
 Uniform Type Identifier (UTI) used for text files in macOS is "public.plain-text"; additional, more specific UTIs are: "public.utf8-plain-text" for utf-8-encoded text, "public.utf16-external-plain-text" and "public.utf16-plain-text" for utf-16-encoded text and "com.apple.traditional-mac-plain-text" for classic Mac OS text files.

 Rendering

 When opened by a text editor, human-readable content is presented to the user.
 This often consists of the file's plain text visible to the user.
 Depending on the application, control codes may be rendered either as literal instructions acted upon by the editor, or as visible escape characters that can be edited as plain text.
 Though there may be plain text in a text file, control characters within the file (especially the end-of-file character) can render the plain text unseen by a particular method.

+Related concepts

+The use of lightweight markup languages such as TeX, markdown and wikitext can be regarded as an extension of plain text files, as marked-up text is still wholly or partially human-readable in spite of containing machine-interpretable annotations.
+Early uses of HTML could also be regarded in this way, although the HTML of modern websites is largely unreadable by humans.
+Other file formats such as enriched text and CSV can also be regarded as human-interpretable to some degree.